cooper/evented-object/README.md

 ## History

-EventedObject has evolved throughout the history of multiple projects, improving in each project it passed through.
+Evented::Object has evolved throughout the history of multiple projects, improving in each project it passed through.
-It originated as IRC::EventedObject in NoTrollPlzDev's [libirc](https://github.com/cooper/libirc).
+It originated as IRC::Evented::Object in NoTrollPlzDev's [libirc](https://github.com/cooper/libirc).
 From then on, it was found in the [ntirc](https://github.com/cooper/ntirc) IRC client, [Arinity](https://github.com/cooper/arinity) IRC Services, and [foxy-java](https://github.com/cooper/foxy-java) IRC client.
 The Arinity IRC Services package was the first to use a standalone
-EventedObject; before then, it was only packaged with libirc.
+Evented::Object; before then, it was only packaged with libirc.

-Today, EventedObject is found in many different projects, usually included as a git submodule.
-A variety of classes have been written specifically for the EventedObject framework, including an evented configuration class, an evented database interface, an event-driven socket protocol, and more.
+Today, Evented::Object is found in many different projects, usually included as a git submodule.
+A variety of classes have been written specifically for the Evented::Object framework, including an evented configuration class, an evented database interface, an event-driven socket protocol, and more.

-### Classes designed upon EventedObject
+### Classes designed upon Evented::Object

-This is a list of classes designed exclusively upon EventedObject.
+This is a list of classes designed exclusively upon Evented::Object.

 * [__Evented::Configuration__](https://github.com/cooper/evented-configuration) - an event-driven configuration class that notifies when configuration values are modified.
 * [__Evented::Database__](https://github.com/cooper/evented-database) - a package providing a database mechanism built upon Evented::Configuration.
 * [__Evented::Query__](https://github.com/cooper/evented-query) - an evented database interface wrapping around DBI.
 * [__Evented::Socket__](https://github.com/cooper/evented-socket) - an event-driven TCP socket protocol for networked programming.

-This is a list of classes and frameworks which make major use of EventedObject.
+This is a list of classes and frameworks which make major use of Evented::Object.

 * [__Net::Async::Omegle__](https://github.com/cooper/net-async-omegle) - a complete, evented, and objective Perl interface to Omegle.com.
 * [__libirc__](https://github.com/cooper/libirc) - an evented and objective Internet Relay Chat framework.
 * [__libuic__](https://github.com/cooper/libirc) - an evented and objective Universal Internet Chat framework.

-### Event-driven applications powered by EventedObject
+### Event-driven applications powered by Evented::Object

 * [__kedler__](https://github.com/cooper/kedler) - an event-driven, modular, and excessively flexible IRC daemon written in Perl.
 * [__uicd__](https://github.com/cooper/uicd) - daemon of the Univseral Internet Chat protocol based upon the libuic UIC library.